rahiljuaha/website-content-similarity-analyzer/README.md

 - **Visualizations**: Plotly for interactive charts and graphs
 - **Text Processing**: Regular expressions and string manipulation for content cleaning

-## Installation & Setup

-### For Replit (Recommended)
-The app is ready to run on Replit with all dependencies pre-installed.

 ### For Local Development
 1. Clone the repository